MmM1592/Steganography/README.md

 The program has been tested in a Windows environment.
 To run it properly, you need Python version 3.10.11 or higher and the PILLOW library for image manipulation
 You can install PILLOW via the command line with: pip install pillow

-Other libraries that were used are: itertools and os
+Other libraries that were used are: Tkinter for graphics and itertools

 ALGORITHM:
-The program encodes the binary representation of text into the least significant bits (LSB) of individual RGB channels.
+The program encodes the binary representation of text into the least significant bit (LSB) of individual RGB channel.
 The process is as follows:

 ENCODING:
   1. The program takes an input image path and the text to be encoded.